 Pressing the RAMP TO ZERO key activates an immediate ramp to zero field/current.
-See page 62 for details.
+See page 83 for details.
 Use the feature to zero the field/current instead of setting the target field/current to a value of zero.

-FINE ADJUST OF FIELD / CURRENT IN HOLDING MODE
+FINE ADJUST OF THE FIELD/CURRENT IN HOLDING MODE

-If the target field/current menu is active and the Model 430 Programmer is in HOLDING mode (indicated by a "-" Status Indicator), the fine adjust knob can be used to manipulate the output current.
-While at the target field/current menu, press SHIFT, followed by FINE ADJUST.
-This will allow fine adjustment of the field/current (see page 69).
+If the target field/current menu is active and the Model 430 Programmer is in HOLDING mode (indicated by a H Status Indicator or a - for legacy firmware), the fine adjust knob can be used to manipulate the output current.

+To enter fine adjust mode at the target field/current menu, press SHIFT, followed by FINE ADJUST.
+The ‡ character will appear in the display.
+This will allow fine adjustment of the field/current (see page 91).